Digital Marketing Agency | SEO, Paid Social & PPC

 Authenticity and Disinformation

 Generative AI produces strikingly realistic and believable content, hence raising a number of concerns over spreading misinformation.
 For instance, deepfakes contain synthetically created media, where the likeness of persons is inserted onto existing images or videos.
-They may create high risks associated with spreading false narratives or impersonations that could amount to serious social and political consequences.
+They may create high risks regarding the spread of false narratives or impersonations likely to amount to serious social and political consequences.

-AI systems can detect and amplify biases ingrained within their training datasets.
-This amplification can lead to unjust or discriminatory outcomes, particularly in critical areas such as recruitment, law enforcement, and credit assessment.
+AI systems can detect and amplify biases in their training datasets.
+This amplification can result in outcomes that are unfair or discriminatory, especially in vital sectors such as recruitment, law enforcement, and credit assessment.

-For instance, in tasks like generating images of COOs, AI models such as Midjourney, OpenAI’s DALL-E, and Stable Diffusion predominantly produce images of men, reflecting gender bias.
-This bias mirrors the real-world underrepresentation of women in COO roles.
+For example, AI models such as Midjourney, OpenAI’s DALL-E, and Stable Diffusion generate pictures of COOs-mostly images of men, reflecting the gender bias found in this field.
+This, of course, reflects the real-world biases where women are vastly underrepresented in COO positions.

 Google On AI-Generated Images and Stock Photos